ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 {@snippet framework/extending-content-allow-link-target}

-Allowing the `target` attribute in the editor is made by two custom converters plugged into the downcast and "upcast" pipelines, following the default converters brought by the {@link features/link Link} feature:
+The `target` attribute in the editor is allowed thanks to two custom converters plugged into the "downcast" and "upcast" pipelines, following the default converters brought by the {@link features/link Link} feature:

 ```js
 function AllowLinkTarget( editor ) {